borntofrappe/project-euler/014 - Longest Collatz Sequence/README.md

 We can finally find the number with the longest sequence with a couple extra steps:

-- build a 2D array describing the key-value pairs one at a time
+- build a 2D array describing the key value pairs one at a time

   ```js
   const entries = Object.entries(sequences);